 Traditional Chinese medicine (TCM) consists of thousands of Chinese herbs and even a larger number of herbal combinations.
 For thousands of years Chinese people have relied solely on TCM for their health, much the same as Western herbal medicine did for the Europeans before modern medicine was born from it.

 So far only one modern drug has been successfully developed from Chinese herbs and won the world’s acclaim.3 The drug is Artemisinin (Qinghaosu) from the Chinese herb Qing Hao.
 Artemisinin plays a big role in fighting rampant malaria in the third world.

-Qing Hao has been used in TCM for centuries to treat malaria.
-Artemisinin was purified from Qing Hao by Chinese scientists and was further shown superior to the standard antimalarial Quinine treatment.4,5 Artemisinin also represents a novel class of chemical structure and forms the basis for synthesizing new drugs.
+Qing Hao has been used in TCM for centuries.
+Artemisinin was purified from Qing Hao by Chinese scientists, and also represents a novel class of chemical structure and forms the basis for synthesizing new drugs.

 One may ask why, with thousands of Chinese medicines, only Artemisinin has been discovered.
 For one reason, the drug discovery abilities in Chinese academics and pharmaceutical labs are still in their early stage.
 While a large number of effective Chinese remedies are being used, it remains a huge challenge to develop modern drugs from them.

 It is my belief that many drugs will be eventually developed from Chinese herbs just like Artemisinin.
 It will take decades of work by scientists around the world to investigate each Chinese remedy.

 1. Koehn FE, Carter GT.
 The evolving role of natural products in drug discovery.
 Nat Rev Drug Discov.
 2005 Mar;4(3):206-20.